 The Spirit would bring to their memories the things they had learned from the Savior (Jn.
 14:26).
 He would guide them into all truth and declare unto them things to come (Jn.
 16:13).
-The Lord promised they would be able to proclaim his message, unfettered by the need of personal preparation; rather, gospel truth would be “given” to them as they required it (Mt.
+The Lord promised they would be able to proclaim his message, unfettered by a need for personal preparation.
+Rather, gospel truth would be “given” to them as they required it (Mt.
 10:19-20; cf. Lk.
 21:14).

-There is no need today, therefore, for a replication of Holy Spirit baptism, such as was received by the Lord’s apostles.
+There is no need today, therefore, for replicating Holy Spirit baptism as was received by the Lord’s apostles.

 Why Did Cornelius Receive the Holy Spirit?

 The baptism of the Spirit at the house of Cornelius was different in design from that received by the apostles even though the manifestation of speaking in foreign languages was the same.